SignDiff/Processed-Data/README.md

 - https://aistudio.baidu.com/datasetdetail/220064

-It can be used for the diffusion model training of pose2video in sign language.
+It can be used for the GAN model training of pose2video in sign language.
 (Based on [Vid2Vid](https://github.com/NVIDIA/vid2vid))

 ## Tool for Data